 During his career, Fahrenkopf oversaw a mixture of consumer, high tech and professional service accounts.
-His list of clients included A-PlusTax Software, IBM Information Services, Eckerd Drugs of Florida, Jones College, St. Hubert Roasted Chicken, Burger Chef, J. E. Greiner Engineers and Bechtel Civil & Minerals among others.
+His list of clients included ApluTax Software, IBM Information Services, Eckerd Drugs of Florida, Jones College, St. Hubert Roasted Chicken, Burger Chef, J. E. Greiner Engineers and Bechtel Civil & Minerals among others.

 “Several state and national awards came my way and, while they raised my profile amongst my peers, the clear benefit was my clients’ knowledge that their marketing advisor understood their product or services’ unique selling proposition (USP) and its target market well enough to create, produce and direct the communications materials to the appropriate media within budget,” said Fahrenkopf.

-“Except for my time in the airborne, I served in the Military Police,” said Fahrenkopf.
+“Except for my time in the airborne, I served in the military police,” said Fahrenkopf.